Aviation Building (Fort Worth): Aztec Statue Controversy

 Prior to the demolition of the Aviation Building, a group of young preservationists and the department of Art and Art History at Texas Christian University secured the removal of the four Aztec statues that adorned the entrances to the building.
-In 1986 plans to restore and display the statues in a public venue were made, however the statues had since their removal in 1978 gone missing and it is currently unclear as to their whereabouts.
+In 1986, plans to restore and display the statues in a public venue were made, however, since their removal in 1978, the statues had gone missing and it is currently unclear as to their whereabouts.
 Surviving members of the rescue team reported in 2007 that they knew the statues had been successfully removed and transported away from the site but neither authorities at Texas Christian University nor the City of Fort Worth claim to know the location of the Aztec sculptures.